SteelCompendium/data-md-dse/Bestiary/Monsters/Lizardfolks/Statblocks/Lizardfolk Shellguard.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Reptilian Escape
-    effects:
-      - effect: While the shellguard has a tail, whenever they are grabbed, prone, slowed, or weakened, they can lose their tail to immediately end that condition, then shift up to 2 squares.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Shield Smash
+    name: Shield Smash
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 2
-        t1: 1 damage
+        tier1: 1 damage
-        t2: 2 damage
+        tier2: 2 damage
-        t3: 3 damage
+        tier3: 3 damage
+      - name: Effect
-      - effect: The target takes a bane on their next strike.
+        effect: The target takes a bane on their next strike.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Reptilian Escape
+    icon: ⭐️
+    effects:
+      - effect: While the shellguard has a tail, whenever they are grabbed, prone, slowed, or weakened, they can lose their tail to immediately end that condition, then shift up to 2 squares.
 ~~~